ChrissDisigale/ellipsis_js_challenge/README.md

 - could add the admin panel, so as admin can create, edit and delete

 - group components more accurately.

+- add more features as vuejs as alot of capabilities.

 ## Project setup